Attraction of the Week: Sabino Canyon in Tucson

 Sabino Canyon is a desert oasis amidst the suburbs of Tucson.
 This is the place that both locals and tourists flock to for a relaxing natural escape from the suburban traffic, stoplights, and retail businesses.
 As soon as you enter the canyon, you are transported out of the city and into a desert wonderland.
 Anyone who loves the unique beauty of the desert, including the native stately Saguaro cactus, will definitely want to plan for a stop at Sabino.

 Because of its’ immense beauty & rustic nature away from the city, Sabino has become one of the Southwest’s most popular tourist attractions.
 Unfortunately, it’s getting more and more crowded by the year, however, that does not take away completely from the natural beauty.
 Sabino still remains one of the top things to do on any Tucson vacation.

 Sabino Tram Tours

 Fortunately, after temporarily closing in 2017, the narrated tram rides are now back!
 Trams have been transporting visitors around the canyon since 1975.
 Thankfully, the shuttles are now electric based.
-This is a great idea as the gas shuttles really put out some hefty fumes.
-Tours are just $10 per person.
-Along the 45 minute tour, you will learn more about the canyon.
+This is wonderful as the gas shuttles really put out some hefty fumes.
+Tours are just $15 per person ($18/child).
+Along the 45 minute tour, you will learn more about the canyon and enjoy gorgeous scenery.
 Your guide will point out any interesting wildlife and natural features.

 The tram makes 9 stops along the way, so you can hop on/hop off and enjoy various hikes, picnicking sites, take photography, or check out the seasonal pools.
 Trams arrive every 30 minutes or so, so it’s easy to hop on and off at any point.